coDEnAmeTurner/Boost_PC/README.md

 This is my very first game project made in Unity.
 It's super simple and there's nothing too crazy about it.
 Though saying that, it bears a __gigantic sentimental value__ for **Trương Bùi Anh Tuấn**, who is the person I wish to dedicate this game towards.

 ## How to play:
+The game is developed on PC and played on PC only.
+Sorry for its severe shortage of compatible gaming platforms.
 + While in this GitHub page:
   - Press Code
   - Download Zip